-CLASSICAL COLLECTION - THE ABBEY ROAD SESSIONS
+THE ABBEY ROAD SESSIONS

-We were working with our client Audio Network who knew, as we did, that media professionals were having to do their best and extract bite-sized chunks from original (and often old) symphonic recordings.
-Andrew Sunnucks, the irrepressible founder of Audio Network, wanted to create a library of the finest quality symphonic recordings that had been specifically arranged for use in film, TV and advertising.
+Says Jeff: “We were working with our client Audio Network who knew, as we did, that media professionals were having to do their best and extract bite-sized chunks from original (and often old) symphonic recordings.”
+Andrew Sunnucks, the irrepressible founder of Audio Network, wanted to create a library of the finest quality symphonic recordings for twenty-first century media.

-Says Jeff: "The whole project broke down into three parts.
-The first phase was choosing the pieces we were going to record.
+Adds Jeff: "The project broke down into three parts.
+The first was choosing the pieces we were going to record.
 The second phase, recording, was the shortest and most fun part where we sit in a room and listen to the beautiful music that's being made.
 And then finally there is post-production which accounts for hours and hours of work.

 are anywhere between 30 and 60 seconds long.
 There could be 20 or 30 versions of each work."The project was broken down into two parts: the first was recorded in autumn 2014 and the second followed in spring 2015.
 The Abbey Road sessions were the only time that Jeff (Chicago), Julian and Rob (different parts of London) and David (rural Yorkshire) worked in the same location.
 For the rest of the time, the Internet and Skype provided the means of communication.